 Females still are subject to many social, economic discriminations and exploitations despite them displaying intellectual supremacy too.
 “Old habits die hard,” this quote perfectly fits the scenario which tells us that the mentality of the society is yet to change before everyone believes in perfect equality.

 Why is Equality Even Needed if So Many Centuries of Women Have Lived Without it Anyway?

-A society of only men or only women cannot exist.
-Both the male, and the female form an important aspect of the society and have their own importance.
+A society of only men or only ladies cannot exist.
+Both the male and the female form an important aspect of the society and have their importance.
 You can compare this to a motorbike.
 Consider the front tire to be a female and the rear tyre to be a male and the bike – a relationship between the two or say a family.

 The rear tire is thicker than the front tire, just like a male is physically stronger than a female (in general).
 The rear tire has a flatter structure when compared to the front one and provides sturdiness to the bike.
 The front tire plays the role of breaking and turning the bike to the left or right.
 Without either, the bike can’t run.
 If one tire is punctured the bike may run, but not too far.

 Similarly for a society to run smoothly both the males and the females should be considered equally important.